ChrisRod622922/danmaku-python-shooter/README.md

 ### Credits

+#### Fonts
-Fonts:  All fonts used are credit to their original creators, sourced from www.1001fonts.com.
+All fonts used are credit to their original creators, sourced from www.1001fonts.com.

+#### Images
-Images: Player and enemy icons, as well as background images, are created by me and are (C) Creative Commons (non-commercial).
+Player and enemy icons, as well as background images, are created by me and are (C) Creative Commons (non-commercial).

+#### Music
-Music: "Eye of the Storm" by BaltaZzar, (C) 2018 All Rights Reserved.
+"Eye of the Storm" by BaltaZzar, (C) 2018 All Rights Reserved.

 DISCLAIMER: I do not own the rights to this song, so therefore do NOT reproduce, distribute, or sell this game without written consent from myself or the original song artist!

+#### Sounds
-Sounds: All sound effects used are (c) Creative Commons and are free to download at www.freesound.org.
+All sound effects used are (c) Creative Commons and are free to download at www.freesound.org.

 ### How to Run